 Enhancing the current recruitment, training, and retention strategy to support respite workers and improve access to a quality respite experience.
 Respite is essential to ensuring family engagement in OAP services.
 A local service provider will develop strategies to recruit, implement training strategies, monitor effectiveness, identify gaps and course correct if the solution is not effective.
 Data and lessons learned will be utilized to inform future direction related to respite services and the vital role in the system of supports families need.

-Lessons learned will inform the next phase of capacity building in the Kenora / Rainy River District.
-For example, developing a successful respite recruitment, training and retention strategy can be expanded to recruit ABA therapists and other professionals required to deliver quality OAP services.
+Lessons learned will inform the next phase of capacity building in the Kenora / Rainy River strategy can be expanded to recruit ABA therapists and other professionals required to deliver quality OAP services.